naacl-org/naacl-2022-website/_pages/calls/workshops.md

 The proposals should be submitted no later than **October 20, 2021**, 11:59 PM Samoa Standard Time (SST) (UTC/GMT-11).

-Submission is electronic, using the [Softconf START conference management system](https://www.softconf.com/l/acl-workshops2022/).
+Submission is electronic.
+You can send the application proposals to the Email <workshops-all2022@googlegroups.com> with title giving the preferred venue and "workshop proposals".

 The workshop proposals will be evaluated according to their originality and impact, as well as the quality of the organizing team and Programme Committee.
 In addition, to estimate the attendance of the different workshops, a survey mechanism will be implemented, where attendees of ACL, NAACL, COLING and EMNLP events from the past 3-5 years will be able to indicate which workshops they would like to attend in 2022.